Turk Telekom Transfer Watch

 Meanwhile Ennis, whose older brother Dylan plays for BCL Group B contenders Casademont Zaragoza (Turk Telecom were drawn in Group C), played briefly for another Turkish side, Fenerbahce, back in 2018-19 after parting ways with the Lakers.
 Ennis returned to the US and spent the last season with Raptors 905 in the G League, where he averaged 17.2 points and 7.5 assists per game.

-Turk Telekom have replaced the departing Moustapha Fall in impressive fashion, by landing freshly-crowned Spanish champion Micheal Eric.
-The Nigerian international, who played in Turkey for Darussafaka before joining Baskonia, averaged 7 points and 3.6 rebounds per game to help the Vitoria club conquer the Liga Endesa crown in June.
+Turk Telekom replaced the departing Moustapha Fall in impressive fashion, by landing freshly-crowned Spanish champion Micheal Eric.
+The Nigerian international however departed Ankara on February 10th, to join CSKA Moscow.

 The Ankara club have also made a clear choice to bolster their Turkish core with players that have already accumulated considerable experience but are still at an age which gives them plenty of room to develop.